Leading Rubber Molding Manufacturers

 6. Remove the rubbery form.

-7. Complete any final touches required.
+7. Complete any final touches required, such as trimming, finishing, or applying surface textures.

 Rubber Molding Design